LaColorada/prode-rest/README.md

 Below you can see the main features of the project:

-* RESTful API fully explorable through the "Browsable API" and hyperlinks
+* REST API fully explorable through the Django REST "Browsable API" and hyperlinks
 * User registration, login, logout, password recovery, account activation
 * Application administration panel
 * Customized Browsable API for each endpoint